cloudevents/spec/SDK.md

   the conformance of their values can be validated.
   Each SDK MUST implement all extensions defined in the CloudEvents repository.
-"Active" extensions are those that the application explicitly selects for use, meaning that other extensions MUST NOT be added and enforced on a CloudEvent implicitly.
+"Active" extensions are those that the application explicitly selects for use.
 Any application MAY ignore a particular extension and even use well-known extension attribute names for semantically different purposes.
 * An encoder abstraction and implementation for each event format which turns